DemiRom/DayZLootEditor/README.md

 - Up/Down or `j`/`k` to move; Left/Right to switch pane
 - Enter to edit; type to change text; Enter to apply; Esc to cancel
 - `a` add (type when on the type pane, field when on the field pane)
+- `t` add attribute to the current element; first edit the attr name, then its value
 - `c` copy current type/field
 - `d` delete current type/field
 - `s` save